-Additive manufacturing (AM) constructs 3D models by layering materials.
+Additive Manufacturing (AM) constructs 3D models by layering materials.
 The object is made by following specifications laid out by a CAD design or digital 3D model.
-AM may use a number of materials from polymers, metals, glass, ceramics, foams, gels and more.
+AM may use a number of materials from polymer, metal, glass, ceramic, foam, gel and more.
 Applications of additive manufacturing include industrial tooling, customized products, production parts, a visualization tool in design and more.

 The terms rapid prototyping and 3D printing are sometimes used interchangeably.
 3D printing is a technology or process in which a physical part is made based on a 3D design or model.
 Rapid prototyping is the application of additive manufacturing technologies.
 In other words, you may select an additive manufacturing process, such as 3D printing, to create your rapid prototype.

 Stereolithography was created back in 1987, which facilitated rapid prototyping.
 Stereolithography uses UV sensitive polymers and a laser to create a 3D part.
-Additional rapid prototyping processes were developed including selective laser sintering, fused deposition modeling and more.
-In 1992, Stratasys introduced a 3D prototyping system using fused deposition modeling.
-In 2000, German company Object introduced PolyJet, which is also used for rapid prototyping.
+Additional rapid prototyping processes were developed including Selective Laser Sintering (SLS), Fused Deposition Modeling (FDM) and more.
+In 1992, Stratasys introduced a 3D prototyping system using Fused Deposition Modeling.
+In 2000, Objet introduced PolyJet, which can also used for rapid prototyping.

-A: Originally used by stereolithography systems, STL stands for Standard Triangle Language.
+A //Originally used by SLA systems, STL stands for Standard Triangle Language.
 It is a file format commonly used by different additive manufacturing or 3D printing technologies.
-The STL file provides to a machine that includes the surface geometry.
-It is a triangular facet representation in which the surfaces of the part are modeled as triangles that share edges and vertices.
+The STL file provides to a machine with the surface geometry of a part.
+The file is a triangular facet representation in which the surfaces of the part are modeled as triangles that share edges and vertices.

-Get a 3D printing quote in as soon as one hour on any 3D project today.
+Get a 3D printing quote instantly on any 3D project today.